 “It became clear to me that although people were pushing to get N95 masks for hospitals, no one was really thinking about people in [our] communities,” Layla Fatima, one of the group’s co-founders, told Motherboard.
 The group’s website includes a form that allows anyone to order a free mask, and its members have been delivering mask-making kits to local crafters, which include instructions and all the materials needed to contribute to their growing stockpile.

-Fatima said she and her friends started Masks For The Masses as a small community project for the queer techno, goth, and hardcore music scenes.
+Fatima said they and their friends started Masks For The Masses as a small community project for the queer techno, goth, and hardcore music scenes.
 “For me, growing up in those scenes, it was always about this kind of DIY thing; if you wanna do something, you have to do it together,” she said.
 “That DIY ethos definitely fits in with the PLUR ethos from the 90’s and 2000’s.”

-After being laid off from her social media job in March, Fatima started focusing on the project full-time, and the group’s membership and ambitions have greatly expanded.
+After being laid off from their social media job in March, Fatima started focusing on the project full-time, and the group’s membership and ambitions have greatly expanded.
 The group recently unified with the NYC DIY Mask Network, which added more volunteer sewers and combined the two groups' materials to mitigate supply chain issues.

 “We’re trying to get masks into the hands of people as quickly as possible.
 Every day counts,” said Patrick Steadman, a software engineer and organizer from the NYC DIY Mask Network who recently joined Masks For The Masses.